AurinaBMH/GWAS_drugs/README.md

 ### Data files

-Data files required for this project are located hosted on [this Figshare repository]([https://XXX](https://figshare.com/s/3fdbdfa3a3138103e1e4)).
+Data files required for this project are located hosted on [this Figshare repository]([[https://XXX](https://figshare.com/s/3fdbdfa3a3138103e1e4)]).
 Raw data files are located in `data.zip`.
 Enrichment analysis results and associated files are located in `enrichment_2024.zip`.
 To perform all analyses and process the data from raw files, please download and place `data` and `enrichment_2024` folders in the root directory (23.35 GB when unzipped).
 If you would like to process all data, please follow the instructions in the data **"Data processing"** section.
-If you would like only to reproduce figures presented in the manuscript, please download pre-processed data [DataOutput_2024](https://XXX) as well as the enrichment analysis results from [enrichment_2024.zip](https://XXX), unzip and place the `DataOutput_2024` (780.8 MB when unzipped) and `enrichment_2024` folders in the root directory.
+If you would like only to reproduce figures presented in the manuscript, please download pre-processed data `DataOutput_2024.zip` as well as the enrichment analysis results `enrichment_2024.zip`, unzip and place the `DataOutput_2024` (812.2 MB when unzipped) and `enrichment_2024` folders in the root directory.
 This will allow to work with processed data and reproduce the figures immediately (data processing from raw files takes several days).
 To reproduce figures, move to the **"Analysis"** section.

 ### Data processing
-First, add all sub-folders to the path using startup() function from the root directory.
+First, add all sub-folders to the path using `startup()` function from the root directory.
-All scripts and functions need to be run from the root directory that contains `data` folder and other folders created running the startup() function.
+All scripts and functions need to be run from the root directory that contains `data` folder and other folders created running the `startup()` function.
 As a result, the contents of the root directory should be as follows:
 ![](code/plots/root_directory.png)

 #### :label: Aggregate PPI-based information
 Information on the PPI data (file: `9606.protein.links.v12.0.txt`) can be found in `data/PPIdata/README_PPI.txt`
 1. Replace protein IDs with gene names using `make_PPI_linkfile()`;
-2. Generate a binary PPI network thresholdeds at different evidence thresholds: 0,400,600,900:
+2. Generate a binary PPI network thresholded at different evidence thresholds: 0,400,600,900:
 ```matlab
 % BINARY networks:
 PPIthrs = [0,400,600,900];